commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 - `beforeUpdateCallback`
 a filter function which can be applied on a generated list of update actions.
-It allows the user to intercept product updates and modify (add/remove) update actions just before they are send to CTP API.
+It allows the user to intercept product updates and modify (add/remove) update actions just before they are sent to CTP API.

 - `beforeCreateCallback`
 a filter function which can be applied on a product draft before a request to create it on CTP is issued.
 It allows the